Boilerplate (spaceflight): BP-1210

 BP-1210 was used in landing and recovery training and to test flotation devices.
 It is on display outside the Stafford Air & Space Museum.

 BP-1220/1228 Series

 The purpose of this series design was to simulate the weight and other external physical characteristics of the Apollo command module.
 These prototypes were in the 9000 lb range for both laboratory water tanks and ocean tests.
 The experiments tested flotation collars, collar installations, and buoyancy characteristics.
 The Navy trained their recovery personnel for ocean collar installation and shipboard retrieval procedures.
 These boilerplates rarely had internal equipment.
 See BP-1220 photo.

 BP-1224

-BP-1224 was a component-level flammability-test program to test for design decisions on selection and application of nonmetallic materials.
+BP-1224 was a component-level flammability-test program to test for design decisions on selection and application of non-metallic materials.
 Boilerplate configuration comparisons with command and service module 2TV-1 and 101 were performed by North American.
 The NASA review board decided on February 5, 1967, that the boilerplate configuration had determined a reasonable "worst case" configuration, after more than 1,000 tests were performed.